adaptivestone/framework-documentation/docs/06-Controllers/03-middleware.md

 # Middleware

-You can read more about middlewares on [https://expressjs.com/en/guide/using-middleware.html](https://expressjs.com/en/guide/using-middleware.html)
+You can read more about middlewares at [https://expressjs.com/en/guide/using-middleware.html](https://expressjs.com/en/guide/using-middleware.html).

-In general it’s a function that accepts request, response and next callback.
-This function can analyze requests and add more details to it (like parse JSON, GET query params or check user token).
-Middleware can pass requests to the next level (next middleware or handler) or can respond directly and finish requests.
+In general, it’s a function that accepts a request, a response, and a `next` callback.
+This function can analyze requests and add more details to them (like parsing JSON, getting query params, or checking a user token).
+Middleware can pass requests to the next level (the next middleware or handler) or can respond directly and finish the request.

-This is really powerful and allow developer to reuse simple logic and build route on this simple building blocks
+This is really powerful and allows developers to reuse simple logic and build routes on these simple building blocks.

-Default
+Default:

 ```js
   static get middleware() {